nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/What Habits Should I Quit.md

 ---
-tags:
+tags: review
 aliases:
 cssclass:
 ---
 ---
 1. Masturbation
 	- Break associations - [[👤 Nannu]]
-	- Reinforce the idea that, it almost never feels good after doing the said activity
+	- Reinforce the idea that, it almost never feels as bad after doing the said activity
 	- Do something else if the trigger happens, so that the trigger may subside or decrease in amplitude
 2. Screen Time Before Bed
 	- Alternative? : Listen something, audio can be a good idea